ankitsingh122/TTT_Assignment/README.md

 # Hosted link of the App

-The App is hosted using [Netlify](https://www.netlify.com/)
+The App is hosted using Vercel

-hosted link of app  -  [https://terriblytinytales-akshay.netlify.app/](https://terriblytinytales-akshay.netlify.app/)
+hosted link of app  -  [https://ttt-assignment-eight.vercel.app/](https://ttt-assignment-eight.vercel.app/)

 # Abstract